theochem/horton/doc/dev_git.rst

     git pull

-There is also a web interface to Horton's git repository: https://github.com/theochem/horton
+There is also a web interface to HORTON's git repository: https://github.com/theochem/horton

-Additional steps required to build the development version of Horton
+Additional steps required to build the development version of HORTON
 ====================================================================

-Several parts of Horton make use of reference atomic computations.
+Several parts of HORTON make use of reference atomic computations.
 These files are too large to be included in the git revision system.
-Therefore, they must be downloaded separately when compiling a development version of Horton:
+Therefore, they must be downloaded separately when compiling a development version of HORTON:

 .. code-block:: bash